 AZM finally earned her first singles title on July 26th, 2020 when she outlasted Starlight Kid and former AEW Women's Champion Riho to earn the latter's High Speed Championship.
 To briefly describe this title, this is essentially Stardom's answer to a "cruiserweight" or "junior heavyweight" title.
 While it doesn't have a set weight limit attached to it, belt is meant for high-flying wrestlers.
 The belt started its life in the now defunct NEO Women's Pro Wrestling promotion back in 2009, and has been won by 16 different women over its lifespan.

 So far, AZM is only one of three women to earn the title more than once, with initial winner Natsuki Taiyo and part-time evil space clown/part-time nice lady Kaori Yoneyama being the other two.
 After AZM's first reign ended at the hands of Natsupoi on Stardom's March 3rd, 2021 show, she was able to take it back on February 23rd, 2022, this time from Starlight Kid.
-Her combined days as champion current sit at 304 days (as of 5/18/2022), good for sixth all time, and her seven successful defenses place her fourth.
-On May 28th, 2022, she will look to secure her eighth defense against Thekla.
+Her combined days as champion current sit at 479 days (as of 11/8/2022), good for fourth all time, and her 11 successful defenses place her second, one behind Natsuki Taiyo.

 All in all, AZM is one of my favorite wrestlers right now, not only in Stardom but anywhere on Earth.
-For longtime fans, she's literally grown up in front of their eyes from one of the youngest rookies in Joshi history to one of the scene's most dependable workhorses.
+For longtime fans, they've seen her progress from a great deal over the past several years, to the point where she's already one of the best in-ring wrestlers on the entire planet.
 She is destined to be one of the greatest to ever step foot in a Stardom ring if she keeps on going and I for one am looking forward to her red or white belt reign coming in the next few years.